Kyle46220/ProductConfigurator/src/newNotesAug2020.md

 Now it works.

-THe next task is to get on onClick event to manifest a drawer in the clicked zone. i had used raycasting in the plain three.js version but now I think i can juste put an onclick event handler straight in the JSX mesh object
+THe next task is to get on onClick event to manifest a drawer in the clicked zone. i had used raycasting in the plain three.js version but now I think i can juste put an onclick event handler straight in the JSX mesh object.

+click handler changes state and then state is updated on main component re-render